 Digging comes with the territory

 It is, after all, part of their name.
-According to Merriam Webster, “Terrier is derived from the Middle English terryer, terrer, from Anglo-French (chen) terrer, literally, earth dog, from terre earth, from Latin terra.”
+According to the dictionary, “Late Middle English from Old French (chien) terrier ‘earth (dog)’, from medieval Latin terrarius, from Latin terra ‘earth’.“

 If you have moles, your Cairn will take care of them.
 But after he’s done, you might wish you just had moles.

-Cairns are about 11-12 inches tall and weigh from 14-16 pounds.
+Cairns are about 28-30cm (11-12 inches) tall and weigh from 6-7kg (14-16 pounds).
 They have front paws that are larger than their rear paws, an advantage when digging in the pursuit of rodents.
 They’re also known to have large teeth for a dog of their size.
 Mostly, though, they have a big personality and the terrier confidence that endears them to their people.

 Or, as one British breed club puts describes the Cairn terrier: they’re “the best little pal in the world.”